 This will be followed by a phone interview, usually with a recruiter, to talk about your background and the basic requirements of the role.
 Each department operates slightly differently, so this may be followed by another phone interview with someone on the team, or you’ll move directly to an onsite panel interview.

-Each step is important, and serves as a gateway to your dream job, so prepare for each step accordingly.
+Each step is important and serves as a gateway to your dream job, so prepare for each step accordingly.

 How to Prepare

-Once you’ve got your resume and portfolio sorted, and you’ve made sure you have all the formal requirements necessary qualify for a job at Netflix, you need to prepare yourself!
+Once you’ve got your resume and portfolio sorted, and you’ve made sure you have all the formal requirements necessary to qualify for a job at Netflix, you need to prepare yourself!

 One thing that current Netflix PMs and Senior PMs keep emphasizing, is that Netflix loves informed product people with an eye on the future and an awareness of current trends.
-So first of all we’d recommend reading up on the current hot topics in Product.
+So, first of all, we’d recommend reading up on the current hot topics in Product.